ifad/stradivari/README.md

 per controller.
 If you manage multiple models with the same controller (and you shouldn't ;-) then you can use sorting functions only on one of them.

-The model must be defined in your controller by overriding the `sorting_object_class` method.
+The model can be defined in your controller by overriding the `sorting_object_class` method.
+By default, Stradivari will try to infer the model name from the controller name, e.g. a PostsController will try to find a Post model, but if this fail then it's up to you to define it.
+Example:

     # app/controllers/posts_controller.rb
     class PostsController